Thunderheart: Critical response

-Sean Axmaker of Turner Classic Movies boasted on the film's merits by declaring, "Thunderheart dispenses with clichés of Indian culture while respectfully showing the traditions kept alive on the reservation and exposing conditions on the reservation, all within the conventions of an entertaining and involving Hollywood murder mystery with a message."
-Rating 3 Stars, Leonard Maltin wrote that the film was an "engrossing thriller" that is "notable for its keen attention to detail regarding Sioux customs and spirituality, and its enlightened point of view."
+Sean Axmaker of Turner Classic Movies elaborated on the film's merits by declaring: "Thunderheart dispenses with clichés of Indian culture while respectfully showing the traditions kept alive on the reservation and exposing conditions on the reservation, all within the conventions of an entertaining and involving Hollywood murder mystery with a message".
+Rating it three stars, Leonard Maltin wrote that the film was an "engrossing thriller" that is "notable for its keen attention to detail regarding Sioux customs and spirituality, and its enlightened point of view".

 Box office

-The film premiered in cinemas on April 3, 1992, in wide release throughout the U.S..
-During its opening weekend, the film opened in 5th place grossing $4,507,425 in business showing at 1,035 locations.
-The film White Men Can't Jump came in first place during that weekend grossing $10,188,583.
+The film premiered in cinemas on April 3, 1992, in wide release throughout the U.S. During its opening weekend, the film opened in fifth place grossing $4,507,425 in business showing at 1,035 locations.
+The film White Men Can't Jump came in first place during that weekend, grossing $10,188,583.
 The film's revenue dropped by 26% in its second week of release, earning $3,324,500.
-For that particular weekend, the film fell to 8th place screening in 1,090 theaters.
-The film Sleepwalkers unseated White Men Can't Jump to open in first place grossing $10,017,354 in box office revenue.
+For that particular weekend, the film fell to eighth place, screening in 1,090 theaters.
+The film Sleepwalkers unseated White Men Can't Jump to open in first place, grossing $10,017,354 in box office revenue.
 During its final weekend in release, Thunderheart opened in a distant 14th place with $1,111,110 in revenue.
 The film went on to top out domestically at $22,660,758 in total ticket sales through a six-week theatrical run.
 For 1992 as a whole, the film would cumulatively rank at a box office performance position of 55.